sentinel1909/crusty-rustacean-newsletter/progress.md

 # 2023-05-16
 ## Steps Completed
-- finished up to the end of Chapter 10.5
+- finished up to the end of Chapter 10.6.3
 - Welcome page served from "/"
+- login form mocked up, login redirects back to "/"
 - all tests green